BA in Business

 The module aims to develop learners’ knowledge, understanding and application of concepts, processes and techniques of operations and supply chain management.
 Learners relate to the transformation of inputs to outputs and the approach that companies take to increase productivity, quality and service to their end consumer.
 Learners select and apply appropriate concepts, techniques and methods to the design and planning of operations.
 Learners demonstrate an understanding of the concepts and theories underpinning the discipline of supply chain management including purchasing and logistics.

 This module aims to encourage and promote the critical examination of the theory of organisational behaviour.
 It identifies factors that influence the behaviours of individuals and groups in organisations.
-The module creates an environment that assists the learner in recognising issues that impact a company’s effectiveness.
+The module creates an environment that assists the learner in recognising issues which impact on a company’s effectiveness.
 Throughout the module, learners consider, discuss and analyse concepts, theories and frameworks to explore their potential contributions in aiding their understanding of organisational behaviours from a contemporary perspective.

 This module introduces the learner to a broad range of contemporary views of human resource practices and policies.
 Learners gain an understanding of the importance of human resource management in terms of aligning people and business processes.
 The learner is able to identify the significance of managing the key HR activities such as recruitment, selection, performance, training, etc., in a professional manner.

-In addition, the module aims to provide the learner with knowledge of the essential applicable principles in terms of the employer /employee relationship.
+In addition, the module aims to provide the learner with a knowledge of the essential applicable principles in terms of the employer /employee relationship.
 The module addresses current aspects and changes in employment legislation that can influence the employment relationship and, ultimately, the organisation.

 This module aims to provide learners with an understanding of the importance of digital marketing in modern business and to gain insight into current tools and best practices used.
 Additionally, learners grasp how to use digital marketing strategy frameworks to plan, implement and monitor the effectiveness of digital marketing activities.